borisschapira/boris.schapira.dev/_posts/en/citizen/2024/2024-05-31-volunteer-day-2024-future-of-tech.md

     fr: volontariat-2024-future-of-tech
 ---

-At the end of last week, I spent 2 hours with Gaëlle Dupont's class at the Philippe Cousteau High School[^blog].
+At the end of last week, I spent 2 hours with Gaëlle Vandenberghe's class at the Philippe Cousteau High School[^blog].
 I co-facilitated a workshop with about twenty teens, organised around a card game that summarised the major challenges of digital technology through the construction of a mobile application.

 [^blog]: There's even [an article on the school blog (in French)](https://blogpeda.ac-bordeaux.fr/lyceesphilippecousteau/2024/05/24/atelier-future-of-tech/).